Pangkor Island Guide

 Once you reach Lumut, you can catch a ferry from Lumut to Pangkor Island.
 The ticket is 10RM.
 The ferry frequency is every half-an-hour and the travel time is under 20 minutes.
 Once you get off the ferry, there are a number of restaurants and cafes along the jetty area.
 Public transport can take you around the island Island or different resorts located along the coastline.

 Pangkor Laut is a luxury Island Resort offering private ferry pickups at the Marina Jetty.
-Check rates for Pangkor Laut
+Compare rates for Pangkor Laut

 Pangkor Island has some resorts and hotels available.
 It is a good idea to book a resort or villa beforehand if you plan to stay for more than one day.
 Most resorts have their own private beaches and provide easy access to water sports.